torbiak/ptrkeys/README.md

 # ptrkeys - smooth mouse keys for X11

 ptrkeys is a daemon that binds the keyboard to mouse movement, scrolling, and mouse button presses on X. Instead of using acceleration like X's builtin [MouseKeys](https://www.x.org/releases/X11R7.7/doc/libX11/XKB/xkblib.html#Controls_for_Using_the_Mouse_from_the_Keyboard), with ptrkeys speed-multiplier keys are pressed along with directional keys to get faster or more precise movement.
+This control scheme is based on the observation that most pointing is done by quickly flinging the pointer to a general area before carefully zeroing in on a target.
+With ptrkeys multiple directional keys can be pressed at once, enabling fluid control of the pointer.

 ## Requirements